General dark-state theory for arbitrary multilevel quantum systems

 \subsection{The arrowhead-matrix method}

 In this section, we introduce the detailed procedure of the arrowhead-matrix method.
 To this end, we first present the definition of the dark state.
-Typically, the dark state refers to a special quantum state in atomic or molecular systems that cannot absorb or emit light, making it effectively "invisible" to electromagnetic radiation.
+Typically, the dark state refers to a special quantum state in atomic or molecular systems that cannot absorb or emit light, making it effectively "invisible" to electromagnetic radiation, and specially, if the system is initially prepared in one of the dark states, the system will stay in this dark state forever.
 Here, we generalize the concept of the dark state to a wider sense of decoupling, i.e., \textit{the dark state is a state in a subspace decoupled from the target subspace}.
 Therefore, we can also call the dark state as the decoupled state.
 For describing a dark state, therefore, we need to confirm the target subspace in advance (namely, which state should be specified to be decoupled by the dark states).
 In this work, we denote the target subspace as the upper-state subspace, then the rest subspace is referred as the lower-state subspace.
 The dark-state subspace is formed by the set of all the states in the lower-state subspace decoupled from the target subspace.
 In addition, we want to point out that the term "dark" only works with respect to the lights that induce the inter-transition between the upper- and lower-state subspaces.
-For the lights inducing the intra-transition within the upper-state (lower-state) subspace, they can still be absorbed or emitted.
+For the lights inducing the intratransition within the upper-state (lower-state) subspace, they can still be absorbed or emitted.

 For the present $N$-level quantum system, based on the definition of the dark state and Eq.~(\ref{HDN}), we can determine the number and form of the dark states in this system with \textbf{the arrowhead-matrix method}~\cite{huang2023dark,DSiFSL}: